siwonlee/dexcom_web/README.md

 ## How to use

-On the webserver with php interpreter installed, put your id and password of Dexcom account on the php script(index.php).
+On the webserver with php interpreter installed, put your id and password of Dexcom account on the python script(script.py).